bhachauk/bhachauk.github.io/posts/wireless/_posts/2018-09-22-Design-A-Rectangular-Patch-Antenna-Using-Python.md

 **Update 1 : 23/02/2020**
 Source code of python moved as package [patch_util](https://github.com/Bhanuchander210/patch-antenna/tree/master/patch_util) from normal python file and the post re-organized.
 {: .refbox}

+**Update 2 : 25/02/2020**
+Directivity related equations and codes updated in post and also in package [patch_util](https://github.com/Bhanuchander210/patch-antenna/tree/master/patch_util) from normal python file and the post re-organized.
+{: .refbox}